SpacePython12/AP-Launcher/README.md

 # AP-Launcher
 A custom Minecraft launcher coded entirely in python.
-This is also particularly meant for schools who have blocked essential files in order to prevent the game from running.

 **Requirements:**
 Python 3.7+, if you are running the source code.
 Python will not be reqired for full releases.